 - its oil content may help reduce overeating because you get full faster.

 - This same oil content reduces the urge to binge on unhealthy foods.

 Avoided for years as a result of the common misconception that they are fattening and contain dangerous levels of unhealthy oils and cholesterol, international scientists are now advocating avos as an important part of the

 THE TRUTH is avocado is particularly high in folate.
 An Avocado provides 40% of the recommended daily allowance.
 Folate deficiency has been implicated in precancerous lesions particularly found in the cervix and colon.
 Although folate is found in a variety of foods, as much as half may be destroyed in the cooking process.

 Since avocado is primarily freshly prepared, folate benefits are maximised.
-Pregnant women and those trying to conceive will benefit from the high levels of folate in avocados, essential for the development of the fetus.
+Pregnant women and those trying to conceive will benefit from the high levels of folate in avocados, essential for the development of the foetus.
 Eating half an avo daily provides extra protection for both mother and baby.
 The soft, easily digestible flesh of the avocado makes it an ideal first fruit for babies.
 Children get more vitamins from avos than they would from any other fruit.

 THE EXCITING TRUTH is one hundred grams of avocado (less than 1/2 a medium avocado) provide 3.2 grams of dietary fibre (0.9 grams soluble, 2.3 grams insoluble), giving it the highest concentration of dietary fibre of any commonly eaten fruit.